Tinchocw/forky/README.md

 ## Makefile

-El proyecto incluye un Makefile para facilitar el uso.
-Usa `make help` para ver todos los comandos y parámetros disponibles.
+The project includes a Makefile to facilitate usage.
+Use `make help` to see all available commands and parameters.

 ## Language Syntax